mus-format/musgen-go/README.md

 # Multi-package support
 By default, musgen-go expects a type’s serializer to reside in the same package as the type itself.
-For example:
+For example, generating a serializer for the `Foo` type:
 ```go
 package foo